Miguel Sanó: Early life

 On September 29, 2009, Sanó said he would sign a Major League Baseball contract with the Minnesota Twins, which included a $3.15 million signing bonus.
 The bonus was the largest for a Latin American player from outside of Cuba in 2009, and the second highest bonus ever for a Dominican amateur, second only to the $4.25 million the Oakland Athletics paid right-handed pitcher Michael Ynoa in 2008.
-It was also the highest international signing bonus in Twins history, more than the Twins spent on 70 international prospects from 2006-2008 combined.
-Sanó’s deal surpassed the $3 million the Yankees gave catcher Gary Sánchez.
-The contract was contingent upon Sanó receiving a visa from the United States, and on October 20, 2009, Sports Illustrated reported that Sanó was issued a work visa by the United States, clearing him to play professional baseball; this was confirmed by the Twins on December 5.
+It was also the highest international signing bonus in Twins history, more than the Twins spent on 70 international prospects from 2006 to 2008 combined.
+Sanó's deal surpassed the $3 million the Yankees gave catcher Gary Sánchez.
+The contract was contingent upon Sanó receiving a visa from the United States.
+On October 20, 2009, Sports Illustrated reported that Sanó had been issued a work visa by the United States, clearing him to play professional baseball; this was confirmed by the Twins on December 5.

 Sanó is one of the subjects of the 2012 documentary Ballplayer: Pelotero.
 The film follows Sanó through his controversial signing period in 2009.
 The film is directed by Jonathan Paley, Ross Finkel, and Trevor Martin, narrated by John Leguizamo, and produced by Bobby Valentine.
 It premiered at the Hamptons International Film Festival in 2011 and had a theatrical release in theaters in New York, Los Angeles, and Minneapolis in July 2012.
 The film was screened from July 13–19 in Minneapolis by the Film Society of Minneapolis/St. Paul in the St. Anthony Main Theater.